-One of the simpler, more elegant options for boosting TV audio is a soundbar: an elongated, narrow loudspeaker designed to be placed below the screen.
-Due to their one-piece design and easy connectivity - they generally require no more than two cables: one to the power socket and one to the TV - they’re an ideal choice when space and tidiness are key concerns.
+One of the simpler, more elegant options for boosting TV audio is a soundbar: an elongated, narrow loudspeaker designed to be placed below the TV screen.
+Due to their one-piece design and easy connectivity - they generally require no more than two cables: one to the power socket and one to the TV - they’re an ideal choice when space is limited.

 Budget: LG LAS260B

-This two-channel soundbar will bring films and TV shows to life, thanks to its 100W output and added bass.
-Plus the addition of Bluetooth means you can wirelessly beam songs, films or TV shows to it from your smartphone or tablet.
+This two-channel soundbar will bring films and TV shows to life thanks to its 100W output and added bass.
+Plus Bluetooth means you can wirelessly beam songs, films or TV shows to it from your smartphone or tablet.
 Magic.

 Mid-range: Q Acoustics Media 4

 Designed for TVs at least 40in in size, the Media 4 keeps things simple.
 There are no pseudo-surround sound modes or dozens of connections here, just two drivers and a subwoofer producing full-bodied audio that’ll give movies, TV shows and games a lot more weight and authority.

 Other: Canton DM100

 This is actually a ‘soundbase’ on which your TV sits (basically a mini TV stand) but it works just like a soundbar.
 Ideal for larger screens, the DM100’s subwoofer-packed design delivers a bold sound, big on bass and bombast – but not lacking when it comes to subtlety either.
 A great option if money is no object.